-Swedes recycle nearly 100 per cent of their household waste.
-They even have to import waste to have something to burn, to turn waste into energy.
+Swedes recycle nearly 100 per cent of their household waste – that’s if you include energy recovery, when waste is turned into energy through burning.
+And to have something to burn, Sweden even imports waste.
 A true recycling revolution.

 Towards zero waste

 Wouldn’t it be great if no household waste was wasted?
 If each and every item of refuse was turned into something else – new products, raw materials, gas or at least heat?

 Sweden is almost there.
 More than 99 per cent of all household waste is recycled in one way or another.
 This means that the country has gone through something of a recycling revolution in the last decades, considering that only 38 per cent of household waste was recycled in 1975 (see chart).